ottopanini/spring-batch-developer-course/README.md

 Demonstrates dividing data into partitions.
 Restartable.

 ### remote partitioning
 Scale over multiple JVMs.
 RabbitMQ used for scaling.
+The message handler partitioner uses a simplified solution to know when the job is done - it just pulls the jobrepo.
+In real life you would implement a listener to check the messages returned.
+The stepExecutionRequestHandler() is the heart of the communication.
+Master/Slave Role can be activated on startup by profile.
+This is fully restartable.
+Low Overhead.